Have a question?

 • Volume: Electronic or speaking volume that significantly disturbs others.

-• Smoking: Smoking or vaping on library property, per Section 1399-o of New York’s Public Health Law, it is forbidden to smoke within 100 feet of library property.
+• Smoking: Per Section 1399-o of New York’s Public Health Law, smoking or vaping is forbidden within 100 feet of library property.

-• Open Flame: Using candles, matches, and lighters or otherwise generating an open flame.
+• Open Flame: Using candles, matches, and lighters or other intentional generation of flame.

 • Parkour: Running, jumping, pushing, climbing, riding (bikes, skateboards, roller skates, etc.) in the building or on library grounds.

-• Public Safety: Per the library’s Health and Safety Policy, any activity, substance, or odor posing a health hazard to patrons and employees is prohibited.
+• Public Safety: Per the library’s Health and Safety Policy, any activity, personal item(s), substance, or odor posing a health or hygiene hazard to patrons and employees is prohibited.

 • Rearranging: Moving library furniture or equipment without permission from library staff.